Horké léto: Production

 The graphics for the video game were created by Marek Píša.
 Píša and Viktor Bocan also participated in the screenplay writing.
 Sound and music were created by William Foldes.
 Most characters, excluding some female ones, were voiced by comedian Zdeněk Izer, a notable Czech impersonator.
-The game shares a humorous style that can seen across several Czech adventures, such as Polda.
+The game shares a humorous style that can be seen across several Czech adventures, such as Polda.
 Horké léto was the first Czech game with professional dubbing.
 The game's most famous quote comes in its opening scene: "I am an ordinary kid.
 Guys call me Rambo and girls [call me] asshole.
 Otherwise, I'm Majer.
 Honza Majer".
 Like many other domestic video games of the era, Horke Leto was intended to appeal directly to Czech and Slovak players.
 The game became a phenomenon upon its release and it immediately ranked among the most popular Czech adventures.
 In 2003, however, Petr Ticháček wrote that the fan base of the game had heavily diminished.